IMAP-Science-Operations-Center/imap_processing/docs/source/development/cdf_guide.rst

 ===============
 **CDF** refers to more than just the files themselves, but the entire toolkit surrounding those files.
 The official toolkits are available in IDL, C, Fortran and MATLAB.

-For python implementations, there is **cdflib**, which is a pure-python implementation of the CDF libraries. **cdflib** doesn't require installing the C libraries, and also contains the functions "xarray_to_cdf" and "cdf_to_xarray" to convert between xarray Dataset objects in python and the CDF file formats.
+For python implementations, there is `**cdflib** <https://github.com/MAVENSDC/cdflib>`_, which is a pure-python implementation of the CDF specification. **cdflib** contains the functions "xarray_to_cdf" and "cdf_to_xarray" to convert between xarray Dataset objects in python and the CDF file formats.

-The other main python library is **pycdf**, which is a part of **spacepy**.
-Pycdf wraps the C libraries, and also includes various bells and whistles that help make the files a litle more python friendly.
-However, because the L0-L2 processing will be making heavy use of "xarray", it will also be using "cdflib.xarray_to_cdf" to create the ".cdf" files.
+The other main python library is `**pycdf** <https://spacepy.github.io/pycdf.html>`_, which is a part of **spacepy**.
+Pycdf wraps the C libraries, and therefore it requires downloading the C libraries.
+Because it is a part of Spacepy, Pycdf requires downloading and installing Spacepy.
+Pycdf includes various bells and whistles that help make the files more python friendly, and includes functions for checking for ISTP compliance.

+Because the L0->L2 processing on IMAP will be making heavy use of "xarray", it will also be using "cdflib.xarray_to_cdf" to create the ".cdf" files.

 What's in a CDF file?
 ======================